Retry failed transcriptions

 Android

-Audio is recorded as a WAV file to internal storage.
+Audio storage: Audio is saved to your device as you record.
 When transcription fails, the audio file is saved with a "transcription failed" status and a toast appears: "Failed to transcribe.
 Saved in the app."

 How to retry: The Flow Bubble shows different options depending on what went wrong:

-• Text insertion failed: Flow automatically tries to insert the text up to 5 times, with increasing delays between attempts (75ms, 150ms, 300ms, 600ms).
-If insertion still fails, Flow copies your dictated text to your clipboard and the Flow Bubble shows a Paste action button (with a checkmark icon).
-Tap Paste to re-attempt insertion, or tap the Wispr icon on the error bubble to dismiss the error while keeping your text on the clipboard.
-You can also long-press in any text field and select Paste to insert your dictation manually.
+• Text insertion failed: Flow retries insertion automatically a few times, then copies your text to the clipboard and shows a Paste action button (checkmark icon).
+Tap Paste to re-attempt insertion, tap the Wispr icon to dismiss the error while keeping your text on the clipboard, or long-press in any text field and select Paste.

-Note: The error bubble auto-dismisses after a short period of inactivity.
-The auto-dismiss timer pauses while a retry is in progress.
-After dismissal, the bubble returns to its ready state if a text field is focused, or hides otherwise.
+The error bubble auto-dismisses after a short period of inactivity, with the timer paused during a retry; after dismissal it returns to its ready state if a text field is focused, or hides otherwise.

-You can also retry from the home screen.
-Failed transcription cards show a Retry Transcript option in the ⋯ menu.
-If retry fails from the home screen, you'll see a message explaining why: audio file missing, audio file not found, or a general retry failure.
+Retry from the home screen: Failed transcription cards show Retry Transcript in the ⋯ menu.
+If retry fails there, a message explains why: audio file missing, audio file not found, or a general retry failure.

 Examples